How Does Google Determine Authority?

 - Your reliability.
 How much visitors can rely on your website for quality, accurate information.

-How can you improve your site’s authority?
+4 ways you can improve your site’s authority

 There is no shortcut to making your site authoritative.
 It doesn’t happen overnight, and it will take at least a few months to achieve the results you want.